 According to the newly released 2018 Profile of International Home Buyers Report by the Miami Association of Realtors and the National Association of Realtors, foreign buyer activity in South Florida had a significant 23 percent spike in 2018.

-According to the Miami Association of Realtors, Miami existing condominium and total luxury home sales increased in February 2019, reflecting demand for local properties, particularly in certain price points.
+According to the Miami Association of Realtors, Miami mid-market home sales and median prices for all properties increased in February 2019, reflecting demand for local properties, particularly in certain price points.

 Preliminary property loss estimates in Florida from Hurricane Irma, total insured and uninsured loss for both residential and commercial properties, including damage from both flood and wind, is estimated to be between $42.5 billion and $65 billion.

 According to Irvine, Ca-based CoreLogic, an estimated 8,456,455 residential and commercial properties in Florida are at either "Extreme," "Very High" or "High" risk of wind damage from Hurricane Irma.